WordPress/gutenberg/docs/reference/deprecated.md

 - `wp.data` `registry.registerSelectors` has been deprecated.
 Use `registry.registerStore` instead.
 - `wp.data` `registry.registerActions` has been deprecated.
 Use `registry.registerStore` instead.
 - `wp.data` `registry.registerResolvers` has been deprecated.
 Use `registry.registerStore` instead.
-- `wp.data` `registry.use` has been deprecated.
-Implement with `registry.registerGenericStore` instead.

 ## 4.3.0